 I think the way animals see us is dependent on how they interact with us.
 The animals we keep, especially as pets, have a strong bond with us.
 The animals that we keep for food may have less of a bond, especially under the current conditions of the agricultural industry.
 There are also animals in the wild who may see us as enemies, and some of them like pigeons in the city may see us as food providers.
 So every animal looks at us from the perspective of how they interact with us.

 Do you think that some animals have a higher cognition capability and perhaps view us as something more complex than those things that you just mentioned?

-Well certainly my chimpanzees evaluate me constantly and I think anyone dealing with elephants has that same feeling.
+My chimpanzees evaluate me constantly, and I think anyone dealing with elephants has that same feeling.
 Sometimes I even think animals understand humans better than humans understand each other.
-Humans who are autistic are not so great at judging other humans and so they are sometimes given a companion dog because that dog will protect them against people who have bad intentions that they themselves may not be able to detect.
+Humans who are autistic are not so great at judging other humans.
+So they are sometimes given a companion dog because that dog will protect them against people who have bad intentions that they may not be able to detect.